-If your kidneys are not working as they should, your doctor likely will prescribe a diet with specific daily amounts of protein, sodium and potassium.
+If your kidneys are not working as they should, your doctor might prescribe an eating plan with specific daily amounts of protein, sodium and potassium.
 Keeping these nutrients in check can help prevent kidney disease from getting worse.

 If you have kidney disease, you need a registered dietitian nutritionist on your health care team.
 An RDN will teach you how to eat well and manage this new and very important part of your health plan.

 You will need a meal plan that meets your individual needs.
-A registered dietitian nutritionist will help you accomplish this by taking your food preferences, lifestyle and special needs into account.
+A registered dietitian nutritionist can help you accomplish this by taking your food preferences, lifestyle and special needs into account.

 Sodium can raise your blood pressure and cause you to retain fluids.
 For people with kidney disease, extra sodium and fluid can build up in your body, which can affect your heart and lungs.
-Your new diet may include a daily sodium limit.
+Your new eating plan may include a daily sodium limit.
 Your RDN will outline how best to stay within this limit.
 Sodium is found in salt and most processed foods.
-Make sure to check labels for salt content.
-Also check labels of salt substitutes before using them; many contain potassium which may need to be limited.
+Make sure to check the Nutrition Facts labels for sodium content.
+Also check labels of salt substitutes before using them; many contain potassium which also may need to be limited.

 Like sodium, potassium must stay balanced in your body.
 If your kidneys are not working well, potassium levels in your blood can rise.
-High potassium levels affect your heart rhythm, so your new diet may include a potassium limit.
+High potassium levels affect your heart rhythm, so your new eating plan may include a potassium limit.
 Your RDN will explain how to stay within your limit.
 Potassium is found in many fruits and vegetables, beans, nuts and dairy foods.
-(See High-and Low-Potassium Foods)
+Food manufacturers will also be required to include the amount of potassium in their products on the new Nutrition Facts labels.

-An RDN also can help you with other aspects of your diet to make sure you get the nutrition you need.
+An RDN also can help you with other aspects of your food and beverage intake to make sure you get the nutrition you need.
 These include:

 - Total Calories.
 Calorie intake is important in keeping your weight in a healthy range.

 - Phosphorus.
 Poor kidney function can cause phosphorus levels to rise in your blood.
-For that reason, a lower phosphorus diet may be needed.
+For that reason, a phosphorus restriction may be needed.

 - Calcium.
 A high phosphorus level in your body decreases the availability of calcium for your bones.
-Your diet will need to offer the right balance between phosphorus and calcium.
+Your eating plan will need to offer the right balance between phosphorus and calcium.

 - Vitamins and Minerals (particularly B-complex, vitamin C, vitamin D, iron and zinc).
 Limiting certain types of food to ease the workload on your kidneys could leave you lacking certain vitamins and minerals.